 (Optional)There is a chance to eat at one of the small cafes in the Tonto Basin community before returning home.
 This is completely up to you.

 On-Road Return HomeDrive on-road back to Fountain Hills (or your hotel).
-The return home for the standard trip or option 2 is the same: drive on-road 81 miles (1.5 hours) back to Fountain Hills.
+The return home for the daytime trip is on-road 81 miles (1.5 hours) back to Fountain Hills.

 Amethyst Mine Tour and Jeep Tour Coupon